Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/03OnLearningAndTraining/README.md

 5. **Experience affects adult learning.** Adults have more experience than children, either negative or positive.
 You can make use of this experience by avoiding negative associations.

-6. **Adults learn best in an informal situation\*\***.\*\* School-age youngsters usually have to follow a curriculum.
+6. **Adults learn best in an informal situation.** School-age youngsters usually have to follow a curriculum.
 Often, adults learn only what they feel they need to know.
 You should therefore try to involve your audience in the learning process.
 This may happen by making the environment relaxed, informal and inviting.

-7. **Adults want guidance\*\***.\*\* Adults want information that will help them improve their situation or solve problems, but they do not want to be told what to do, but rather choose options based on their individual needs.
+7. **Adults want guidance.** Adults want information that will help them improve their situation or solve problems, but they do not want to be told what to do, but rather choose options based on their individual needs.

 Therefore, you will need to